Strong path convergence from Loewner driving function convergence: Counterexamples

-\begin{ex} A useful construction for us is the curve $P$ which is formed by taking the straight path from $0$ to $1$ and adding increasingly small, mutually disjoint loops at the dyadic points; these loops are traveled in the clockwise direction.
-To be more precise, begin with the straight path $P_0$ from $0$ to $1$.
-For each $k\in\N$, let $t_{k,j}=2^{-k+1}j + 2^{-k}$ for $0\le j\le 2^{k-1}$.
-Given $P_{k-1}$, for each $j$ define a small clockwise loop $\ell_{k,j}$ which begins and ends at $t_{k,j}$ and otherwise is contained in $\H$; the size of the $\ell_{k,j}$ should tend to zero in $k$.
-Set $P_k$ to be $P_{k-1}$ with the $\ell_{k,j}$ added, so that the time $P_{k-1}$ spends on each $(t_{k,j}-2^{-k},t_{k,j}+2^{-k})$ is divided in thirds between $(t_{k,j}-2^{-k},t_{k,j})$, the loop $\ell_{k,j}$, and $(t_{k,j},t_{k,j}+2^{-k})$.
-Figure~\ref{fig:dyadic} shows the first few iterations of this construction.
-We will refer to the limiting curve $P$ as the ``dyadic loops curve based on $[0,1]$;'' it is clear that we can construct a dyadic loops curve based on any simple curve.
-If a curve first traces $[0,1]$ and then traces backwards the path of diadic loops, then all of the points on $[0,1]$ will be double points, but there will be a dense collection of times mapping to non-double points.
+when the $\dcapf$ and $\dcapb$ limiting curves are allowed to have self-intersections but not boundary intersections. \end{ex} \begin{ex} A useful construction for us is the curve $P$ which is formed by taking the straight path from $0$ to $1$ and adding increasingly small, mutually disjoint loops at the dyadic points; these loops are traveled in the clockwise direction.
+To be more precise, begin with the straight path~$P_0$ from~$0$ to $1$.
+For each $k\in\N$, let $t_{k,j}=2^{-k+1}j + 2^{-k}$ for $0\le j\le2^{k-1}$.
+Given~$P_{k-1}$, for each $j$ define a small clockwise loop $\ell_{k,j}$ which begins and ends at~$t_{k,j}$ and otherwise is contained in $\HH$; the size of the $\ell_{k,j}$ should tend to zero in~$k$.
+Set $P_k$ to be $P_{k-1}$ with the $\ell _{k,j}$ added, so that the time~$P_{k-1}$ spends on each $(t_{k,j}-2^{-k},t_{k,j}+2^{-k})$ is divided in thirds between $(t_{k,j}-2^{-k},t_{k,j})$, the loop $\ell_{k,j}$, and $(t_{k,j},t_{k,j}+2^{-k})$.
+Figure \ref{fig:dyadic} shows the first few iterations of this construction.
+We will refer to the limiting curve $P$ as the ``dyadic loops curve based on $[0,1]$''; it is clear that we can construct a dyadic loops curve based on any simple curve.
+If a curve first traces $[0,1]$ and then traces backwards the path of diadic loops, then all of the points on $[0,1]$ will be double points, but there will be a dense collection of times mapping to nondouble points.

-Consider the simple curve shown in Figure~\ref{fig:spikes}: first it travels the left part of the curve from $-1$ to $-1+3i$, with loops to the left and U-shaped ``hooks'' to the right; each ``hook'' is a path that passes below the dotted line, then returns upward to approximately the place it started, then approximately retraces itself.
-The curve then goes right to $1+3i$ and travels the right part of the curve from $1+3i$ to $1$, with loops to the right and hooks to the left; again, all hooks are bent to pass below the dotted line.
-The hooks on the two sides are interlocking: thus, for the curve traveled in either direction, each successive hook is mostly ``harmonically enclosed'' within previous hooks.
+Consider the simple curve shown in Figure \ref{fig:spikes}: first it travels the left part of the curve from $-1$ to $-1+3i$, with loops to the left and $U$-shaped ``hooks'' to the right; each ``hook'' is a path

+that passes below the dotted line, then returns upward to approximately the place it started, then approximately retraces itself.
+The curve then goes right to $1+3i$ and travels the right part of the curve from $1+3i$ to~$1$, with loops to the right and hooks to the left; again, all hooks are bent to pass below the dotted line.
+The hooks on the two sides are interlocking: thus, for the curve traveled in either direction, each successive hook is mostly ``harmonically enclosed'' within previous hooks. \end{ex}